canonical/chisel-docs/docs/index.md

 ## Project and community

 Chisel is a member of the Ubuntu family.
-It’s an open source project that warmly welcomes community contributions, suggestions, fixes and constructive feedback.
+It’s an open source project that warmly welcomes community contributions in the form of new content, fixes, and suggestions.

 ### Get involved